BusisiwePieterson/NFS-Website-Solution/README.md

 ![image](image/Screenshot_16.png)

-Open the following ports: **TCP 111, UDP 111, UDP 2049, TCP 2049** for NFS server to be accessible from your client.
+Open the following ports: **TCP 111, UDP 111, UDP 2049, TCP 2049** for the NFS server to be accessible from your client.

 ![image](image/Screenshot_17.png)